-Blue Nile, founded in 1999, a pioneering company in online jewelry market, is soon going to be acquired by an investor group that includes Bain Capital Private Equity and Bow Street LLC.
+The Blue Nile, founded in 1999, a pioneering company in the online jewelry market, is soon going to be acquired by an investor group that includes Bain Capital Private Equity and Bow Street LLC.
 Such developments may be the effects of some interesting consumer driven shifts and diamond and jewelry purchases.

-They are known to be spending lesser in their twenties as compared to their elders because of heavy burden of education debt and falling prey of unattractive job market, an effect of global financial crisis.
+They are known to be spending lesser in their twenties as compared to their elders because of the heavy burden of education debt and falling prey of unattractive job market, which are all effects of the global financial crisis.
 These factors are overall upsetting the diamond market.
 It’s expected, therefore, that today, this age group is also buying luxuries like jewelry less than the previous generation was.

-2) In addition to this, when they decide to settle down, the bride’s choices in jewelry purchase now aren’t the same as they used to be in case of previous generation.
+In addition to this, when they decide to settle down, the bride’s choices in jewelry purchase now aren’t the same as they used to be in the case of the previous generation.
 Kieron Hodgson, a commodities and mining analyst at Panmure Gordon & Co, said, “A ring from a big-name diamond retailer where mass-produced, identical rings line displays loses some luster in this context.
 Some customers are looking for colorful gemstones instead of diamonds.”

-3) Casey Sullivan, Founder of Gleem & Co, a jewelry e-consigner startup says, “We are seeing millennials want something that no one else has.
+Casey Sullivan, Founder of Gleem & Co, a jewelry e-consigner startup says, “We are seeing millennials want something that no one else has.
 They want something they can identify with”.
 Only to prove this trend, data shows that 28% of the eBay’s engagement market ring is held by antique rings in last three years.

-5) Bank of America Merrill Lynch says in its June report that the diamond retail sales will grow only 2% this year, far less than its CAGR of 7% in last five years.
+Bank of America Merrill Lynch says in its June report that the diamond retail sales will grow only 2% this year, far less than its CAGR of 7% in last five years.
 While on eBay, ring market has grown 58% in last five years, suggesting online jewelry purchase as a popular option of this generation.